AMR poses a major threat to human health around the world

+AMR poses a major threat to human health around the world.
 AMR occurs when microorganisms, such as bacteria, adapt in ways that make currently available treatments for infections less effective.
-Action is needed to reduce the impact of AMR worldwide.

-Key findings from IHME
+Key findings

-Based on estimates for 204 countries and territories, IHME’s paper, “Global burden of bacterial antimicrobial resistance in 2019: a systematic analysis”, reveals that AMR has become a leading cause of death globally.
+Based on estimates for 204 countries and territories, IHME’s paper “Global burden of bacterial antimicrobial resistance in 2019: a systematic analysis” reveals that AMR has become a leading cause of death globally.

 Only 7 pathogens caused more than 80,000 deaths each in 2019.